Why It’s Important to Update Your Employee Handbook and How To Do It

 Whichever method you choose, establish and stick to a clearly-defined schedule for better (and timelier) results.

-4. Bring in outside expertise.
+Step 4: Bring in outside expertise.

-In addition to your HR consultant, have the company handbook reviewed by legal counsel.
+In addition to your HR consultant, have the handbook reviewed by legal counsel.
 Your employee handbook is a legal document, making this a highly recommended step.
 Although it’s not a contract, courts will treat the employee handbook as a piece of evidence in employment-related lawsuits—even if you have a disclaimer intending to avoid implied contract issues.
 So ensure the document avoids language that could be used against your company.

-5. Send your updated handbook to your employees.
+Step 5: Send your updated handbook to your employees.

-Send your handbook in both digital and physical formats if possible.
+Send your employee handbook in both digital and physical formats if possible.
 Keeping a digital version available on your company’s intranet is an excellent way to guarantee employees always have access to the handbook.
 It also allows you to easily update the document as necessary.

 Depending on the demographics of your company, you may also need to have your employee handbook translated into different languages or produced in an audio or Braille format to meet EEOC requirements for visually impaired workers.